-Information about how to register will be avaliable in your D20 Student Hub College and Career Button.
+Information about how to register will be available in your D20 Student Hub College and Career Button.
 You can access the student Hub by simply opening a browser on a D20 device or navigate there by going to www.asd20.org > Logins > Student > Student Hub.

-Students should register for fall college courses no later than May 1st and should register for spring college courses no later than December 1st.
-Failure to meet these deadlines may impact course availability and ultimately a student's ability to take sponsored college courses in a given semester.
+Students should register for fall college courses by May 1st or as soon as possible based on catalog and registration availability and should register for spring college courses no later than December 1st.
+Failure to meet these deadlines may impact course availability and a student's ability to take sponsored college courses in a given semester.